Adblue failure, what next?

 -

-in some Audi models (A4, A5, Q7, A8) a common fault is damage to the electronics of the controller bolted to the tank,
+in some Audi models (A4, A5, Q7, A8), a common fault is damage to the electronics of the control unit bolted to the tank,

 -

-the reason may be a faulty housing design (e.g. a vent hole through which moisture enters),
+the reason is often a faulty housing design (e.g., a vent hole through which moisture enters),

 -

-water causes corrosion (so-called "rotting" of the module) - this usually ends with replacing the controller .
+water causes corrosion (so-called "rotting" of the module) – this usually results in replacing the control unit.

 -